 Just handing over control to the midwife on duty or registrar at the hospital may lead to outcomes you never even thought about at all.
 And birth is so much more than just a healthy baby.

 Equally mums who don’t feel part of the process, who have decisions made for them and who feel out of control (despite their best laid plans) could still have a ‘normal’ vaginal delivery BUT the process left them traumatised.
-Healing is harder, bonding with baby is interrupted, breastfeeding is harder to establish and sustain and the liklihood of PND increases.
-It can take years to heal from a traumatic birth and the impact can be far reaching.
+Healing is harder, bonding with baby is interrupted, breastfeeding is harder to establish and sustain and the likelihood of PND increases.
+It can take years to heal from a traumatic birth and the impact can be far-reaching.

 So what is the easiest way to give birth?
 I really couldn’t say, you’ll have to let me know

 To help you prepare for the arrival of your baby you might consider attending The Daisy Foundation Birthing classes for mum and Active Birth workshop for mum and birth partner